Ugly Betty season 4

 The season had been shifted to the Friday night death slot and ratings for the first 8 episodes were extremely low (especially the seventh which became the all-time lowest rated episode).
 On December 2, 2009, ABC confirmed that Ugly Betty would be moving to Wednesday nights after Christmas 2009, due to Eastwicks cancellation.
-However, ratings did not improve and ABC lowered the episode count from an original 22 ordered to just 20.
+However, ratings did not improve and ABC lowered the episode count from an original 22 to 20.

 On January 27, 2010, ABC announced the show would not be brought back for a fifth season.

 Cast

-Most of the main cast from the show's third season returned for the fourth season, with the former main character Christina McKinney (played by Ashley Jensen) making a guest appearance near the end of the season.
+Most of the main cast from the show's third season returned for the fourth season, with the exception of Ashley Jensen.
 Daniel Eric Gold was promoted to the main cast as Matt Hartley, having appeared in a recurring capacity during Season 3.

 Yaya DaCosta took over the recurring role of Nico Slater, who was played in the first season by Jowharah Jones.
-Before the season began, Max Ehrich, who played Justin's classmate Randy, reported on his Twitter account that he would return on a recurring basis, but this turned out not to be true.

-Some guest stars gave hints to what viewers could expect.
-For example, Kristen Johnston revealed that she would be playing a character called Helen.
-She has said that she will be like Amanda in her later years in a tragic way.
-Johnston made three appearances in this role during this season.

-Shakira played herself in a cameo role in "The Bahamas Triangle", in which she helped to get a Mode photo shoot back on track.
-Throughout the series' run, Shakira had been referred to on a number of occasions by various characters.

 The fourth season saw guest appearances by the brothers of two of the show's stars.
-Becki Newton's brother Matt took on the recurring role of Marc's new boyfriend Troy, and Vanessa Williams's brother Chris landed an appearance as drag queen "Wilheldiva Hater", whom Wilhelmina enlisted for another one of her schemes.
+Becki Newton's brother Matt Newton took on the recurring role of Marc's new boyfriend Troy, and Vanessa Williams's brother Chris Williams played drag queen "Wilheldiva Hater".